jaydenseric/graphql-react-examples/readme.md

 ### Dev

-To load the environment variables from `scripts/.env.sh`, make the environment variable modules, and serve the Ruck app:
+To load the environment variables from `scripts/.env.sh`, make the public environment variable modules, and serve the Ruck app:

 ```sh
 ./scripts/dev.sh